suryasekar02/DASHBOARD-INTREN-PROJECT-/README.md

 4. Start the development server: `npm start`

 ## Usage
-1. Register or login to access the dashboard.
+1. Register or log in to access the dashboard.
 2. Explore the interactive charts and widgets.
 3. Customize the dashboard layout and settings as needed.